-The recreational use of drugs and supplements by snake oil salesman is to willingly seek physical and mental impairment for the wrong view and false feelings of well-being, such as getting "high".
+The recreational use of drugs and intoxicants wrongly promoted by snake oil salesmen as healthy is actually the physical, emotional, and mental impairment for mistaken views of wellness and/or false feelings of well-being, such as pain relief and getting "high".

-Allopathic medical quacks would also spike supposed nutritional supplements and medicinal remedies with drugs, to give the impression of health, wellness, and well-being when consumed (e.g. to perk up a lethargic child, who is showing poor growth, instead of giving proper advice on nutrition).
+Allopathic medical quacks and charlatans spike supposed nutritional supplements and medicinal remedies with drugs, (e.g. cannabis and cbd) to give the impression of health, wellness, and well-being when consumed (e.g. for pain relief, to get high, and to perk up a lethargic person showing poor health, instead of giving proper advice on nutrition and supplementation).

 Limits of Allopathy - The Stone of Folly

 A 1650 quack cure for madness is by cutting a surgical hole in the head of a patient to remove the imaginary "stone of folly" ^ from someone who may be mad, gullible, abnormal, or easy-to-deceive with false hopes of magic cures ^.